myselfhimself/gmic-py/docs/PIL.rst

 We have tested only 8-bit RGB 2D files in PIL, more or fewer channels and smaller or bigger pixel values should work. `Feel free to add an issue on our tracker for things you really need related to PIL or gmic-py! <https://github.com/myselfhimself/gmic-py/issues>`_

-G'MIC's PIL input/output conversion methods are simply:
+G'MIC Python's PIL input/output conversion methods are simply:

 - .. autosignature:: gmic.GmicImage.from_PIL